-What’s important to remember when choosing a game for your child is that it’s first and foremost FUN.
-As you’ll see with the games below, they’re also playful, engaging, and interesting.
+What’s important to remember when choosing the best game for your child is that it’s FUN.
+As you’ll see with the games below, these choices are also playful, engaging, and interesting.

-For us to stay as non-technology oriented as possible, we play board and card games in the evenings.
+For us to stay as non-technology-oriented as possible, my family plays board and card games in the evenings.
 (Instead of watching TV or being on electronics.)
 I highly recommend this.
-It’s a great way to spend time together.
+It’s a great way to spend family time together.
 And I love that we’re building memories.

 The Super Sorting Pie

 Not only is this a learning game for beginning math skills but my kids loved to pretend play grocery store with it, too.
 As a math game, it gets kids sorting and counting.
 Then, use it to make pies, play grocery store, and do other interesting fruit-related things.
 (And my kids won’t allow me to get rid of this — it’s just too much fun.
 Even now that they’re well beyond the preschool ages.)

 The Sneaky, Snacky Squirrel Game

 Practice matching, sorting, counting, and simple math skills with this entertaining, educational game for preschoolers.